Rupsha Express

-The Rupsha Express (Train No. 727/728) is a train that runs from Chilahati, in Southwestern Bengal, to Khulna, in North Bengal.
+The Rupsha Express (Train No. 727/728) is a train that runs from Chilahati, in North Bengal, to Khulna, in Southwestern Bengal.
 It is operated by Bangladesh Railway.
 Another train, the Simanta Express, also travels this route.

 Routes

 The train route from Chilahati to Khulna is the longest route in Bangladesh.
 It was launched on 5 May 1986.

 Timing

 The train runs from Chilahati daily, departing at 8:00 am and reaching Khulna at 5:40 pm.
 It leaves Khulna at 7:25 am daily and reaches Chilahati at 5:00 pm.